Unbewohnte/FTU/README.md

 ---

 ## ● What is that ?
-A feature-poor P2P (decentralized) file sharing program, overcomplicated and an overengineered one.
+A P2P (decentralized) file sharing program, overcomplicated and an overengineered one.

 ## ● Why ?